johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2024-01-02-schemar-validate-structured-data-in-a-github-action/index.md

 We can see that the home page of my blog has structured data of the types `Organization / Brand`, `WebSite` and `Blog`.
 And we can even click into the Schema Markup Validator to see the details.

-If at some point I were to omit or break the structured data on my blog, then the GitHub Action would fail.
+If at some point I were to omit or break the structured data on my blog, then Schemar would fail the build.
 This is a great way to ensure that your structured data is always present and valid.

 We're going to see what usage looks like in a minute, as we dive into a more sophisticated example.